Skip to Main Content

 Evening:

 At leisure.
-Prepare for check out and international flights to North America.
+Prepare for check out and flights to North America.
 Participants with international flights departing very late this evening/before dawn next morning will check out of the hotel and transfer to the Mariscal Sucre International Airport (UIO) in preparation for airline check in.

 Activity Note